mmattel/EET-Solmate/README.md

 Waits the given time and logs, in case enabled, that it is waiting for the particular time.
 * `restart_program`
 When called, restarts the script like from cmd line.
 Necessary for unrecoverable errors.

+### `solmate_check.py`

+This is called at the very beginning post basic setup has been done and checks if library versions needed are satisfied.
+At the moment, only the `paho-mqtt` library is checked.
+Library versions need to be satisfied to continue.

 ### `solmate_env.py`